Zartarius/NN_in_C/README.md

 # Files
 `main.c` - Main file for testing, and implementing the neural network later on.

 `matrix.h` - A C library meant to substitute as a simpler numpy library.
 Utilises multithreading and SIMD, non-portable implementation.
+Matrix multiplication is currently about 1.5-3x slower than numpy.dot, depending on multiple factors.
+Our implementation is much more resource heavy however.

 `parse_csv.h` - A C library used to convert a csv data file into a useable `matrix_t` format, similar to pandas dataframes in python.